Speech therapy exercises can help you improve your ability to communicate and produce language.

 Surprisingly, there are many functions that go into speech, like:

 *The speech therapy exercises in this article mostly focus on your speaking ability.
 They don’t focus on much else.

 This is why it’s an even better reason to use speech therapy apps and work with a speech-language pathologist.

 If you struggle with speech and cognitive skills, then you should consider working with a speech-language pathologist (SLP).

 An SLP is trained to help you recover speech after neurological injury, and they work with all areas of speech recovery that we listed earlier.

 Most people work with an SLP for as long as insurance will cover, and then move onto speech apps when insurance cuts them off.

-Summary: The Best Speech Therapy Exercises
+Doing the Best Speech Therapy Exercises

 Overall, the best speech therapy exercises are the ones you practice repetitively and consistently.
 That’s how the brain recovers.